-One of the most destructive tools the enemy uses to thwart marriage restoration is one of his most subtle.
-It creeps up to ensnare not only men and women who are praying for marriage restoration, but also couples who are back together again and working through the process of marriage restoration.
-It is not one of the three A’s of alcohol, adultery or abuse, because they are so obvious.
-Satan delights in using that which is not so obvious to destroy not only families and marriages, but also individuals.
+One of the enemy’s most destructive tools to thwart marriage restoration is one of his most subtle.
+It creeps up to ensnare not only men and women who are praying for marriage restoration but also couples who are back together again and working through the process of marriage restoration.
+It is not one of the three A’s of alcohol, adultery, or abuse because they are so obvious.
+Satan delights in using that which is not so obvious to destroy not only families and marriages but also individuals.

-Like so many other areas that Satan uses, this one has been endorsed by modern society as acceptable.
+Like so many other areas that Satan uses, modern society has endorsed this as acceptable.
 I am writing about the relationship between one married spouse (or stander) and a member of the opposite sex.

-We know standers who would never consider being inappropriate in any way with a member of the opposite sex, yet they can see nothing wrong with close opposite sex friendships, even to the extent of going out with the other sex, because after all, “We’re just friends.”
+We know standers who would never consider being inappropriate with a member of the opposite sex.
+Yet, they can see nothing wrong with close opposite-sex friendships, even to the extent of going out with the other sex, because after all, “We’re just friends.”

-I cannot overstate how Satan desires to use your naïve actions regarding your relationship with other people against you.
-Beyond that, you need to remember that anyone who is going through separation and divorce is vulnerable.
+I cannot overstate how Satan desires to use your naïve actions regarding your relationship with others against you.
+Beyond that, you must remember that anyone going through separation and divorce is vulnerable.
 Regardless of how strong you are in your Christian beliefs, rejection by your spouse combined with flattery from a friend equals trouble.

-You might think that Charlyne and I are being old-fashioned in this matter, but over the years we have seen scores of marriages lose hope of ever being restored because a once-standing spouse thought they were different and could handle an opposite sex friendship without it ever becoming a relationship.
+You might think that I’m being old-fashioned in this matter, but over the years, we have seen scores of marriages lose hope of ever being restored because a once-standing spouse thought they were different and could handle an opposite-sex friendship without it ever becoming a relationship.

-If there were one thing that Charlyne and I could tell you that we have learned in the past 20 plus years of marriage ministry, it would be that opposite sex friendships while standing for marriage restoration do not work.
-We have seen prodigals who were close to coming home go the opposite direction because of the way events involving their spouse were interpreted.
-We know standers who simply gave up because their spouse looked so bad compared to another person.
+If there were one thing that Charlyne and I could tell you that we have learned in the past 20-plus years of marriage ministry, it would be those opposite-sex friendships while standing for marriage restoration do not work.
+We have seen prodigals close to coming home go in the opposite direction because of how events involving their spouse were interpreted.
+We know standers who simply gave up because their spouse looked bad compared to another person.
 In many of these instances, by the time the stander comes to their senses, their spouse is long gone, never to be heard from again.

 If you are serious about marriage restoration, there is no room for a person of the opposite sex in your life.
-That includes prayer partners, co-workers outside the job, coffee friends, email groups, people on Facebook, social media, neighbors, old friends and any other justification a stander might attempt to use.
-I can promise you that Satan will eventually use that relationship to harm either you or your hopes of marriage restoration.
+That includes prayer partners, co-workers outside the job, coffee friends, email groups, people on Facebook, social media, neighbors, old friends, and any other justification one might attempt to use.
+I can promise you that Satan will eventually use that relationship to harm you or your hopes for marriage restoration.

 Because He lives,